 Please contact Bookings for more information.

-Note that there is an influx of visitors to the Gardens during our Open Weeks, for 5 weeks mid-October/mid-November.
-This limits available parking so you should take this into consideration when planning your date.
+Note that there is an influx of visitors to the Gardens during our Open Weeks, for 5-6 weeks between early-October and mid-November.
 Please check our Calendar.

 Once we have received your request we will contact you to confirm your booking.